-- Kazakhstan undertook to gradually decrease its customs duties (i) so that the average duty for imported products will be 6.5%. - Kazakhstan made market access commitments in a number of (ii) areas, including financial services, construction, medical services, management consulting, telecommunications and transportation.8 - Kazakhstani law has been amended to remove preferences for (iii) local manufacturers and service providers in certain areas (e.g., state procurement) and softened these preferences in other areas (e.g., procurement by oil and gas and mining companies). - With specific limited exceptions, Kazakhstan undertook to (iv) grant the most favored nation treatment to companies that were
+- Kazakhstan undertook to gradually decrease its customs duties so that the average duty for imported products will be 6.5%. - (ii) Kazakhstan made market access commitments in a number of areas, including financial services, construction, medical services, management consulting, telecommunications and transportation. - (iii) Kazakhstani law has been amended to remove preferences for local manufacturers and service providers in certain areas (e.g., state procurement) and softened these preferences in other areas (e.g., procurement by oil and gas and mining companies).

-&lt;sup>7 The WTO is an international organization that establishes international trade rules between countries.
-The WTO has issued a set of international agreements that were negotiated and signed by most countries of the world.
+&lt;sup>7The WTO is an international organization that establishes international trade rules between countries.
+The WTO has issued a set of international agreements that most countries of the world have negotiated and signed.
 The main aim of the WTO is to ensure the equal access of national and foreign manufacturers to local markets of goods and services.

-&lt;sup>8 In some of these areas (e.g., construction), the commitments would only be in effect if a Kazakhstani legal entity is set up to perform the relevant activities.
+&lt;sup>8In some of these areas (e.g., construction), the commitments would only be in effect if a Kazakhstani legal entity is set up to perform the relevant activities.

-- established in other WTO member countries and that intend to operate (or already operate) in Kazakhstan. - (v) Foreign banks and insurance companies are allowed, subject to compliance with certain requirements, to set up branches in Kazakhstan (previously, banks and insurance companies could only operate in Kazakhstan in the form of a Kazakhstani jointstock company). - (vi) Companies that are established in WTO member countries may send personnel to their Kazakhstani branches and subsidiaries using an intra-corporate transfer procedure, which provides for more relaxed labor ratio requirements than those that would otherwise apply.
+- (iv) With specific limited exceptions, Kazakhstan undertook to grant most-favored-nation treatment to companies that were established in other WTO member countries and that intend to operate (or already operate) in Kazakhstan. - (v) Foreign banks and insurance companies are allowed to set up, subject to compliance with certain requirements, branches in Kazakhstan (previously, banks and insurance companies could only operate in Kazakhstan in the form of a Kazakhstani joint-stock company (JSC)). - (vi) Companies that are established in WTO member countries may send personnel to their Kazakhstani branches and subsidiaries using an intra-corporate transfer procedure, which provides for more relaxed labor ratio requirements than those that would otherwise apply.

-3.2 Eurasian Economic Union
+3.2 Furasian Economic Union